Often diagnosed too late, hope for pancreatic cancer may be on the horizon

 Breaking News Emails

-But experts say research is being done to improve both the detection of pancreatic cancer and the treatment approach to it — providing a potential glimmer of hope for a disease that is diagnosed in nearly 57,000 people each year in the U.S., according to the American Cancer Society.
+But experts say research is being done to improve both detection and the treatment approaches — providing a potential glimmer of hope for a disease that is diagnosed in nearly 57,000 people each year in the U.S., according to the American Cancer Society.

 'Jeopardy' host Alex Trebek reveals pancreatic cancer diagnosisMarch 7, 201904:51

-It is often not until more serious symptoms, including dramatic unintended weight loss or jaundice, present that the possibility of pancreatic cancer comes up.
+It is often not until more serious symptoms, including drastic unintended weight loss or jaundice, present that the possibility of pancreatic cancer comes up.

 "These typically happen when the disease has advanced," Maitra said.